-- 1 On the navigation tree, right-click the controller. - 2 Select Driver Properties > Properties page > Settings tab, and then scroll to the bottom of the page. - 3 Number of integration points requested and Number of integration points active show how many non-BACnet third-party Network I/O microblocks the controller is using.
+- 1 On the navigation tree, right-click the controller. - 2 Select Driver Properties > Properties page > Settings tab. - For a device with a drv_fwex driver:

+Scroll to Network Microblocks.
+Number of integration points requested and Number of integration points active show how many non-BACnet third-party Network I/O microblocks the controller is using.
 These two counts will differ if you exceed the product's integration point limits.
-For example, if your control program includes 27 Modbus points, your Integration points requested will be 27 and your Integration points active will be 25.
+For example, if your controller provides 25 points and its control program includes 27 Modbus points, your Integration points requested will be 27 and your Integration points active will be 25.